KarthigaSethu/YTExploreR/Nayeli_Project_tracker.md

 - I added the figures for my plots and link with the README file.
 - I added an overview in the contributions file.

+**Date: February 7th, 2024**

+- We meet in the classroom, discuss the slides structure and pick the plots and information we cant to present.
+- I created the slides on Canva for the presentation.